cloudhead/nakamoto/README.md

 longest chain and handle forks, while implementing the full header verification protocol.

-Client side block filtering (BIP 157/158) is in the works, and is the next major milestone.
+Client side block filtering (BIP 157/158) is implemented and working.
+See `nakamoto-wallet` for an example of how to use it.

 Once peer-to-peer layer encryption (BIP 151) lands in Core, it will also be implemented in Nakamoto.

 Finally, a C FFI will be implemented, to make it easy to embed the client in mobile applications.

+Though wallet functionality will slowly be added, it isn't the primary focus of this project, which sits one level below wallets.

 ## Projects goals